ruckus/quickeebooks/README.md

 Return result: a `Collection` instance with properties: `entries`, `current_page`, `count` which should be self-explanatory.

-### Filtering (currently only supported in the Online API)
+### Filtering (full Online API support, partial Windows API support)

-All filters in the Intuit documentation are supported: text, datetime, boolean.
+For Online, all filters in the Intuit documentation are supported: text, datetime, boolean.

+For Windows, Intuit has a custom API for certain query fields: you cannot search on an arbitrary attributes.
+See https://ipp.developer.intuit.com/0010_Intuit_Partner_Platform/0050_Data_Services/0500_QuickBooks_Windows/0100_Calling_Data_Services/0015_Retrieving_Objects#Filtering for more information, and to see which attributes are queryable, see: https://ipp.developer.intuit.com/0010_Intuit_Partner_Platform/0050_Data_Services/0500_QuickBooks_Windows/0600_Object_Reference/Invoice#section_9

+Note: you'll get an exception from Intuit if you attempt to query on a non-queryable attribute.

-Construct an instance of `Quickeebooks::Online::Service::Filter` with the type of filter, one of: `:text`, `:datetime`, `:boolean`.
+Construct an instance of `Quickeebooks::Shared::Service::Filter` with the type of filter, one of: `:text`, `:datetime`, `:boolean`.

-Pass an array of `Quickeebooks::Online::Service::Filter` objects as the first argument to the Services `list` method and all filters will be applied.
+Pass an array of `Quickeebooks::Shared::Service::Filter` objects as the first argument to the Services `list` method and all filters will be applied.

 #### Filtering on a text field